AidoP/blog/_posts/2020-01-14-software-rasteriser-framebuffer.md

 pub struct Colour(pub u32);
 ~~~

 We use `#[repr(transparent)]` to tell the Rust compiler to ensure the structure is the exact same as a `u32` in memory.
-You might wonder why we bother using a seperate type at all then, and the answer to that is that it ensures that when we ask for a `Colour`, we really get a one rather than some arbitrary number.
+You might wonder why we bother using a separate type at all then, and the answer to that is that it ensures that when we ask for a `Colour`, we really get a one rather than some arbitrary number.
 This is extending the type system to better ensure program correctness.
 We also make sure to do the conversion late so that we can store a colour before we know the layout of a colour for a particular system, such as when we eventually store material colours.
 Each channel is shifted so the colour bytes start at 0 before being shifted back to where the graphics card expects it, then being added to the other channels using the bitwise or (`|`) operator.

 ~~~rust
 impl Colour {